fahimudin15/youtube_sponsorship_detector/README.md

 - `GET /channels`: Endpoint to confirm channel subscription.
 - `POST /channels`: Endpoint to detect publication and process the description.
 - `GET /youtube-publications`: Endpoint to fetch YouTube video details by publication IDs.
+- `POST /api/check-sponsorship`: API endpoint to check for sponsorships in video descriptions.

 ## Example Usage